php-fig/fig-standards/proposed/psr-1-coding-style-guide/0300-namespace-use-and-class.md

 `namespace`, `use`, and `class`
 ===============================

+> N.b.: Formal mamespaces were introduced in PHP 5.3.
+Code written for 5.2.x
+> and before should use the pseudo-namespacing convention of `Vendor_`
+> prefixes on class names.
+Code written for PHP 5.3 and after should use
+> formal namespaces.

-All namespaces and classes should be named with PSR-0 in mind.
+All namespaces and classes are to be named with PSR-0 in mind.
 This means each class should be in a file by itself, and should be in a namespace of at least one level: a top-level vendor name.

-The `namespace` line should have one blank line after it.
+The `namespace` line has one blank line after it.

 All `use` declarations go after the `namespace` declaration.
-There should be one `use` keyword per declaration.
+There is one `use` keyword per declaration.

-    <?php
-    namespace Vendor\Package;

-    use FooClass;
-    use BarClass as Bar;
-    use OtherVendor\OtherPackage\BazClass;

-The `use` block should have one blank line after it.
+The `use` block has one blank line after it.

-Class names are always in `StudlyCase`.
+Class names are in `StudlyCaps`.
 The opening and closing braces for the class go on their own line.

     <?php